Work with File Systems on Oracle Linux

 4. Enter quit to exit the parted utility.

-6. Use the rmdir command to remove the /Dev and /Test mount point directories.
+6. Remove the Dev and Test mount point directories.

 SSR